Abhigyan001/product-scraper/README.md

-I'll update the README to include RVM and Ruby version installation steps.
-I'll place these at the beginning of the setup section since they're prerequisites.

 # Product Scraper
 A full-stack web application that scrapes product details from e-commerce sites and displays them in a user-friendly interface.
 Built with **Ruby on Rails** for the backend and **React.js** for the frontend, the app allows users to submit product URLs, store the scraped data in a database, and view products categorized by type.